pmarkun/textos/whosechangeisit.md

 They are similar.
 But autonomy can also be collective.
 There is a 'respect' of the autonomy.
 You have to respect the autonomy and the diversity.

-Are there other organizational logics to look at this condiction that can transform it into something productive?
+**The end?**
+It did ended 'literally'.
+It ended as a mobilization.
+Ended as public discourse that was able to shape the public agenda.
+The fact is that you disappear.
+It does disappear as a 'spectacle'.
+(Altought we cannot translate the original idea of spectacle in the new dynamics of networks.)

+After the 'end' they started to become invisible, but they also started to become more descentralized and to affect politics and policies more directly.

+**Failure?**

+You can say they failed.
+Why they failed at the end?
+Why they failed in being an lasting actor?
+Why did they fail to push into changes?

+But there were a lot of other changes, like the rise of the five stars movement - a movement that won the last election in Italy.
+Also an answer to the crise of the political family ideology.

+So they failed, but also produced changes in terms of culture.

 Indignados without any resource, program, political experince they've succeded in mobilizing thousands of people, changing the frame from which society recognizes itself.

-You've changed hugely!
+They've changed hugely!
 In a really small timeframe.

+**A question**

+Are there other organizational logics to look at this condiction that can transform it into something productive?